The Current Best — and Possibly the Only — DAC You Will Ever Need

 Rating Explanation

-At $199, the Topping E50 II earns a five out of five pragmatic rating by delivering a genuinely complete package: world-class DAC measurements, a ten-band parametric EQ accessible via a polished mobile app, LDAC Bluetooth, ADAT-capable optical input with TopSync jitter elimination, balanced and single-ended line outputs with selectable output levels, and preamp mode with remote control.
-There is nothing else at this price that offers this breadth of thoughtfully implemented features alongside verified measurement performance at this level.
-Topping have taken everything they refined in the DX5 II and distilled it into a focused standalone DAC that is very hard to fault on its own terms.
+At $199 (on sale for $169.15 at the time of publishing this review), the Topping E50 II earns a five out of five pragmatic rating by delivering a very complete package: excellent DAC measurements, ten-band parametric EQ through a polished mobile app, LDAC Bluetooth, ADAT-capable optical input, balanced and single-ended line outputs, selectable output levels, and preamp mode with remote control.
+The combination is what matters.
+You can find cheaper transparent DACs, but few at this price combine this level of measurement performance with this much control.

-The price rating sits at four rather than five because the DAC market in 2026 is genuinely competitive.
-Transparent-sounding DACs are available at lower price points — including some using the same AK4497S chip — that will get you most of the way there on pure sonic performance alone.
-The E50 II’s premium over those options is earned by the app integration, the PEQ, the LDAC implementation, the ADAT support, and the balanced output stage, but if your needs are simpler and those features do not figure into your workflow, the cost-per-sonic-performance ratio is not as dominant as it would be in a less crowded market.
-It is also worth being direct about what the E50 II is not: there is no built-in headphone amplifier (the Topping DX3 Pro+ is the right recommendation if you need one), the front panel is deliberately utilitarian rather than luxurious, and if you specifically want R-2R or NOS ladder architecture rather than delta-sigma conversion, the E50 II is the wrong tool — the FiiO Warmer R2R is a better starting point for that conversation.
+The price rating sits at four rather than five because the DAC market in 2026 is competitive.
+Transparent-sounding DACs are available at lower prices, including some using the same AK4497S chip, and they will get you most of the way there on pure sonic performance.
+The E50 II earns its premium through the app integration, PEQ, LDAC, ADAT support, and balanced output stage.
+If those features do not matter to your setup, the value case is less dominant.
+It is also worth being direct about what the E50 II is not: there is no built-in headphone amplifier, the front panel is deliberately utilitarian rather than luxurious, and if you specifically want R-2R or NOS ladder architecture, the FiiO Warmer R2R is a better starting point.

 Conclusion